pshtif/Dash/README.md

 Various properties in many node models are parameters rather than direct values.
 This means they can either just hold a value or be expression driven.
 When a property is driven by expression there is no direct value but the value is evaluated based on the expression defined.
 This can be as simple as a reference to a data attribute or as complex as multiple nested function calls.

-### Expressions

-Some node properties can be either direct values or use parametrization which means they are driven by expression evaluation.

 [Expression Documentation Here](./Documentation/Expression.md)